 Beyond the rewards program, you can receive up to a $100 application fee credit for Global Entry or TSA PreCheck.
 These are the federal government’s expedited airport security programs.

 You’ll also pay no foreign transaction fee on purchases made abroad.
-The card has a $95 annual fee, but it’s waived the first year.
+The card has a $95 annual fee.

 VentureOne Rewards from Capital One